Strategy for software Dummies – part 4

 - They do not understand the ramification of misalignment on the 6 sources of growth

-- They are looking at the world from each their individual perspective.
+- They are looking at the world from each individual perspective.
 They are not a management team, just a group of managers meeting from time to time.

 - They do not have a framework for distinguishing “MUST agree on” from “NICE to agree on”